 Throughout her life Anne de Bretagne fought for the rights of Bretons.
 To this day the region of Brittany considers itself a separate entity, paying her tribute.

-14. Her tenacity is still widely appreciated by local Bretons.
+15. Her tenacity is still highly respected by local Bretons.

 The Bretagne Parliament was dissolved by the French National Assembly but famously never ratified by the Parliament itself.
 The Parliament of Brittany met on the same day for the final time to declare the decision “null and void forever”.